 Historic Tours & Sites

-The days are warm, the flowers are blooming, and it's a wonderful time of year to visit and tour downtown Lexington’s historic sites.
-The Lexington Carriage Company leads horse-drawn carriage tours past the Stonewall Jackson House, Lee Chapel & Museum, the Lee House, and Oak Grove Cemetery.
+With warm days and blooming flowers, spring is a wonderful time of year to visit downtown Lexington’s historic sites.
+The Lexington Carriage Company leads horse-drawn carriage tours past the Stonewall Jackson House, the University Chapel & Museum and the Lee House, both at W&L, and Oak Grove Cemetery.
 The Stonewall Jackson House (pictured below) offers daily tours.

 The Haunting Tales Ghost Tour begins its seasonal run on Memorial Day weekend.
 Owner and guide Mark Cline, who dons a top hat for this evening walking tour, adds a spooky twist to Lexington’s history.